If your student will be late or absent, please call the attendance line at 720-561-4102, or submit the online form, before 8:25 AM on the given day.

-We will have a soft start every day.
-Students may arrive anytime between 7:50-8:00 (8:50-9:00 on Wednesdays).
-Students who arrive after 8:00 (9:00 on Wednesdays) will be considered tardy.
+Students who arrive after 7:55 (8:55 on Wednesdays) will be considered tardy.
 If you are driving students to school, there are several places to drop off students in the morning.
-If parents are driving from the north, they may drop off students in the “Hug and Go” area in the main parking lot or park in the north pool parking lot and use the newly constructed sidewalk connecting that parking lot to the school.
+If parents are driving from the north, they may drop off students in the “Hug and Go” area in the main parking lot or park in the north pool parking lot and use the sidewalk connecting that parking lot to the school.
 When parents are coming from the south, they may drop off students on the curbside in the designated areas along Indiana Ave.
 If parents are dropping off first and second grade students, we encourage you to use the north pool parking lot especially if you plan to wait with your child on the playground until the first bell rings.
 Parents driving their children should be sure that they do not have to cross moving traffic to safely arrive at the sidewalk area.
 Please use the designated drop off areas only.
 Do not leave parked cars at curbside.
 Never block the handicapped areas.
 Violators may be ticketed.
 If you need to park your vehicle, please use the school or north pool parking lots.
 The bell allowing students into the building rings at 7:50 a.m.
 Students may not enter the building before 7:50 a.m.
-During inclement weather, a red flag is hung on the flag pole letting students in 1st-5th grades know that they can go to the cafeteria to line up with their classmates, while Kindergarteners go directly to their classes.
+During inclement weather, a red flag is hung on the flag pole letting students in 1st-5th grades know that they can go to the cafeteria to line up with their classmates, while Kindergarten students will go directly to their classroom.

 Attendance and Reporting of Absences and Tardies